Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/03-agg-over.md

 \end{array}
 $$

+## Computing the Total

-To compute the percentage, we need to divide each value of Cnt by the total number of users in the table.
+To compute the percentage, we first need to get the total number of users in `music.Users`.
-The total is the sum of every value in `Cnt`.
+We can augment that above query such that the total is the sum of every value in `Cnt`.
 That is: `SUM(COUNT(*))`.

 But we have grouped our data by `Country`.
+If we include this expression in our query, we will get an error:

+`Cannot perform an aggregate function on an expression containing an aggregate or a subquery.` .
-We can use something called the __Over Clause__ to perform an aggregation _over_ a window.
+To get around this issue, we use something called the __Over Clause__.
+This allows us to define the result set as a _window_.
+So instead of performing an aggregation on an expression, we are instead performing an aggregation on each row within the window.

-That is: `SUM(COUNT(*)) OVER()`
+Now we write: `SUM(COUNT(*)) OVER()`

 In this case the window is the entire result set returned by the above query.
-In other words, our windowing overrides the partitioning dictated by the `GROUP BY`.
-As a result, we can return the total number of users in the table.
+As a result, we can sum `Cnt`.

-## Computing the Total

-### SQL 2
+### SQL

 ```sql
 SELECT